In-Person, Virtual, and Recorded Educational Presentations by Laura Stack, Johnny’s mom

 * A Parent’s Worst Nightmare: How My Son Died from Marijuana Psychosis

 * Saving Our Youth from the Harms of Marijuana: Adolescent Brain Development, Mental Health, and Suicide

-* Legalization of Marijuana in Colorado: the Impact on Our Youth
+* Legalized Marijuana’s Impact in Colorado: the Experiment on Our Youth and Bill 1317

 * The Gifts of Grief: How I Survived My 19-Year-Old Son’s Suicide